-Navigating South Africa's New AARTO Demerit System: How to Stay Penalty-Free
+How to Stay Penalty-Free: Navigating South Africa's New AARTO Demerit System

-A significant change is on the horizon for drivers in South Africa, as the nationwide rollout of the Administrative Adjudication of Road Traffic Offences (AARTO) Act is just around the corner.
+A significant change awaits drivers in South Africa with the imminent nationwide rollout of the Administrative Adjudication of Road Traffic Offences (AARTO) ACT.
 Among the notable changes is the introduction of a driving demerit system, poised to hold road users accountable for traffic violations.
-In this informative guide, we'll unravel the workings of the AARTO demerit system, explore how it will affect drivers, and provide essential tips on how to avoid demerits and penalties.
+In this informative guide, we'll unravel the workings of the AARTO demerit system, explore how it will affect drivers and provide essential tips on how to avoid demerits and penalties.
 Discover how you can prepare for this transformative shift in traffic enforcement and safeguard your driving record.

 How the AARTO Demerit System Works

-The AARTO demerit system is designed to penalize drivers and motor vehicle operators for traffic infringements through a system of demerit points.
-These points can ultimately lead to the suspension or cancellation of driving licenses.
+The AARTO demerit system is designed to penalise drivers and motor vehicle operators for traffic infringements through a system of demerit points.
+These points can ultimately lead to the suspension or cancellation of driving licences.
 The severity of infringements determines the number of demerit points allocated.

-Under this system, vehicles themselves are not penalized; instead, the responsibility falls on the operator or juristic person in charge of the vehicle.
-Everyone will commence with zero demerit points upon its implementation.
+Under this system, the responsibility falls on the operator or juristic person in charge of the vehicle.
+Every driver will commence with zero demerit points upon its implementation.

 Understanding Demerit Points and Penalties